 So, let’s jump in to see what roadside safety gear we recommend to keep in your RV or camper.

 In our opinion, fire extinguishers are one of the most important RV roadside safety gear!
 But, you should have several fire extinguishers, not only in your motorhome or camper, but also your toad or tow vehicle.
 There’s no such thing as having too many fire extinguishers!

 We’ve had them inside our fifth wheel as well as outside basement compartments and our Ram 3500 truck.
 And now, we have them in our small motorhome and Jeep.

 They are ready-for-use inside our RV door entrance, easy-to-get-to exterior cargo compartment(s) and our tow vehicle or toad.

 We highly recommend reading the instructions and familiarizing yourself and your family the proper way to use them.

 Also, it’s important to inspect all fire extinguishers at least once a month to insure they will expel the chemicals when needed.
 Make your RV fire extinguishers are not blocked by obstructions that could interfere with immediate access in case of an emergency.

-We highly recommend reading this article —> Fire Extinguisher Care and Maintenance.
+We highly recommend reading Fire Extinguisher Care and Maintenance.

-Also with keeping your tire pressure consistent, we highly recommend a good air compressor.
+Additionally, to keep your tires’ pressure consistent, we highly recommend a good air compressor.
 To find the right size air compressor based on your RV’s size.
 They also can be used to put air into your toad or tow vehicle’s tires.

-And, while we’re on the subject of tire pressure, we wrote an amazing product review on a reputable RV Tire Monitoring System that measures and monitors tire pressure and temperature.
+And, since we’re on the subject of tire pressure, you’ll need a reliable RV tire pressure monitoring system that also measures and monitors your RV’s tire temperature.